-То: Hastings Prince Edward Board of Health Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Approved by: Dr. Ethan Toumishey, Acting Medical Officer of Health and CEO Date: Wednesday, May 4, 2022 Subject: Financial Policies Review Nature of Board Engagement ☐ For Information ☑ Strategic Discussion ☑ Board approval and motion required ☐ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Motion for approval of three financial policies including Accounting Practices, Investments and Capital Funding Plan.
+То: Hastings Prince Edward Board of Health Finance Committee Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Approved by: Dr. Ethan Toumishey, Acting Medical Officer of Health Date: Wednesday, April 20, 2022 Subject: Financial Policy Review Nature of Board Engagement (If compliance issue, background must include a reference to requirement) ☐ For Information ☑ Strategic Discussion ☑ Board approval and motion required ☐ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Include recommendations and options Finance Committee to review and discuss three financial policies and recommend for approval at the Board of Health meeting on May 4, 2022.
+Policies include: Accounting Practices, Investments and Capital Funding Plan.
 Background: Under the Fiduciary Requirements Domain of the Public Health Accountability Framework, the Board of Health shall ensure that administration implements appropriate financial management and oversight through an assortment of policies and procedures.
 Three key policies are recommended for approval by the Board of Health.
 Accounting Practices This policy was last reviewed in 2019.
 Several key changes are being recommended as follows.
 Original budget preparation was based on the fundamental concept of a balanced budget.
 In view of the most recent experience of the pandemic and resulting budget deficits, the policy has been edited to provide the consideration of a deficit budget in exceptional circumstances.
-Recommendation to maintain the greater of one month's regular operating expenses or \$1.5 million in Operating Fund Reserve.
-Recommendation for the retention of a minimum amount of \$2.0 million in the Capital Funding Reserve.
+Recommendation to maintain the greater of one month's regular operating expenses or \$1.5 Million in Operating Fund Reserve.
+Recommendation for the retention of a minimum amount of \$2.0 Million in the Capital Funding Reserve.
 Clarified signing authorities for use of the Operating Fund Reserve.
 Added Mobile Dental Clinic as an amortization class.
-Added the annual review of amounts in the Operating and Capital Reserves.
+Added that amounts in the Operating and Capital Reserves should be reviewed annually.
 Investments This policy was last reviewed in 2016.
 Minor edits have been incorporated including the requirement of maintaining the Operating Account in an interest bearing account in accordance with the provincial organizational standards.
 In light of changing interest rates, procedures strengthened to review interest rates and returns on a regular basis and invested when feasible.
-Capital Funding This is a new policy that has been developed to outline the process to secure capital funding for projects in future.
-Recommendation: Finance Committee has reviewed policies and will be recommending for approval by Board of Health.
+Capital Funding Policy This is a new policy that has been developed to outline the process to secure capital funding for projects in future.
+Recommendation: Finance Committee to review policies and recommend for approval by Board of Health.
+Reviewed By: Dr. Ethan Toumishey, Acting Medical Officer of Health